Canon 1300D vs Nikon D200

-The Canon EOS 1300D (called Canon T6 in some regions) and the Nikon D200 are two digital cameras that were announced, respectively, in March 2016 and November 2005.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Nikon D200 are two digital cameras that were revealed to the public, respectively, in March 2016 and November 2005.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 10 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 10 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D200 is notably larger (27 percent) than the Canon 1300D.
 Moreover, the D200 is substantially heavier (90 percent) than the 1300D.
 It is noteworthy in this context that the D200 is splash and dust-proof, while the 1300D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around an APS-C sensor, their respective lenses will tend to have similar dimensions and heft.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (1300D) and the Nikon Lens Catalog (D200).

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |Canon 1300D»||5.1 in||4.0 in||3.1 in||17.1 oz||500||n||Mar 2016||449||-||Canon 1300D|